Itaewon in a Day

 It’s time to get back on your feet.
 Head back to the area where you had lunch; it’s worth it.
 This is the best shopping area in Itaewon.
 You’ll be surprised to find so many small shops with hand-made and unique items, such as bags and small artifacts.
 A great place if you’re gift shopping or looking for something unique to take home, or expanding your wardrobe.
 This small maze of shops, cafés and restaurants is a true hidden gem in Itaewon.
 This is the kind of place that you discover by mistake, because you’re lost or because you decided to take another route home (or even better, because someone secretly showed you).

 It’s time to eat dinner and finally indulge a bit; we suggest paying a visit to Braai Republic, just before McDonald's on the main street.
 This is the best South African food in Seoul, by all means!
 Here the keyword is homemade - they even make their own sausages and homemade coleslaw.
 You might need a South African to help you translate the menu…yes we mean the English menu!
-A My Destination Seoul favorite is the ‘Pop and Wors’ which is literally a sausage and corn polenta with homemade tomato sauce, coleslaw and cream spinach.
+A My Guide Seoul favorite is the ‘Pop and Wors’ which is literally a sausage and corn polenta with homemade tomato sauce, coleslaw and cream spinach.
 Delicious when you’re in Korea and missing homemade, Western food.

 Other favorites are the lamb chops, biltong, bobotie and drinks, such as the ciders; Hunters and Savannah.
 And last but not least, do not miss out on the Amarula Cheesecake, home-baked by a South African local living in Itaewon.
 She only uses pure butter and natural ingredients.
 It’s a big hit among customers and if you don’t know what amarula means, well, it’s a popular cream liqueur in South Africa… So yummy you can hear you’re craving more even before the last bite.
 Amarulaaazing.